salesforce/ai-economist/tutorials/two_level_curriculum_learning_with_rllib.md

 The agents optimize their post-tax utility by working (labor) and earning taxable income.
 The planner optimizes social welfare by setting income tax rates.
 The agents need to adapt to policies set by the planner, and vice versa.
 This is a challenging learning problem because agents need to optimize behavior in a non-stationary environment.
 That is, if the planner changes the tax policy, it may change the reward that agents experience.
 In addition, learning can be unstable because both agents and planner explore.
 As such, designing a planner policy when the agents learn too leads to highly unstable RL.

-Our learning approach stablizes training using two key insights:
+Our learning approach stabilizes training using two key insights:

 1. agents should not face significant utility costs that discourage exploration early during learning, and
 2. the agents and social planner should be encouraged to gradually explore and co-adapt.